 Each DVD includes instructions for a try-it-yourself, interactive activity to reinforce the science principles in the video!

-Sometimes things just converge together and make planning a week’s worth of school nearly impossible.
+Sometimes things just converge together and make planning a extras for the week nearly impossible.
 For me, that’s usually the same week I need the kids occupied so I can concentrate on other work deadlines.
 Last week was one of those weeks.
 While searching for something else I came across the Pack-N-Go Girls Mystery series and the related “extending the learning” packs on TeachersPayTeachers.com.
-With limited time and no plan in place I bought the Kindle version of the first Mexican book – Mystery of the Thief in the Night (Pack-n-Go Girls – Mexico Book 1) – and downloaded the free packs from TPT.
-I also added in some ancient civilizations videos & worksheets from BrainPop.com (Maya, Aztec, Inca, Columbian Exchange, Conquistadors) and our regular math and spelling schedule.
+With limited time and no plan in place I bought the Kindle version of the first Mexico book – Mystery of the Thief in the Night (Pack-n-Go Girls – Mexico Book 1) – and downloaded the free packs from TPT.
+I also added in some ancient civilizations videos & worksheets from BrainPop.com (Maya, Aztec, Inca, Columbian Exchange, Conquistadors) and our regular math and ELA / spelling schedule.

-I don’t think this week’s lesson will win and awards but it was exactly what we needed to get through the week and not fall behind.
+I don’t think this week’s lesson will win and awards but it was exactly what we needed to get a little something extra during the week and not fall behind.
 With additional books set in Mexico, Austria and Thailand and more free related learning packs on TPT if I ever need another no-prep week I’m glad to know they are there.

 My kids are HUGE fans of Wild Kratts.
 I’m pretty sure they have seen every episode, most more than once.
 When I heard there would be four new episodes all about reptiles this week it seemed perfect for a reptile unit study.
 I had to work Monday and a bit on Tuesday, a public speaking assignment to prepare and present on Thursday, and a gluten free lasagna to cook and deliver for a volunteer lunch on Friday.
 It was a bit of a busy week but we managed to get a good deal of fun and learning done.